Tuxedo Mask: Special powers and items

 and several times as Prince Endymion in the live-action series.

 Mamoru also demonstrates a spiritual connection with Usagi: he can detect when she has transformed into Sailor Moon.
 Early on in the anime series, before they become friends, this connection forcibly transforms Mamoru into Tuxedo Mask so that he can protect her.
 In later episodes, he seems to have control over his transformations, although he still shows up shortly after the start of most of the battles, no matter how far away from the developing situation.

 On one occasion the anime gives Tuxedo Mask a stylized transformation sequence, with his tuxedo and accessories forming around him as he flings a rose.
 He does not shout any special phrase, although his voice-actor jokingly ad-libbed the line "Tuxedo Power!
 Make up!"
 He also acquires a transformation in the live-action series, using the same phrase, which is a part of an outrageous story he tells Usagi about how he became Tuxedo Mask.
 This transformation is initiated with a special band-aid, and the sequence consists of Mamoru pulling on his pants and coat with dramatic flair.

 Once transformed, Tuxedo Mask displays additional powers.
 In the anime shows these as mainly physical, while the manga depicts them as rare and magical.
 His iconic mainstay in the anime involves the use of roses, thrown like darts to injure or distract enemies.
 He can also twirl them or throw a wide array to block attacks, or can throw many at a time to pin an enemy down.
 He seems to have an unlimited supply of these roses, which are supernaturally strong and embed themselves in most any material, including concrete.
 In addition, when Mamoru takes on different forms or aspects, his roses change color accordingly.
 Tuxedo Mask's roses are red, the evil Prince Endymion's are black (and electrified), and the Moonlight Knight's are white.

 Tuxedo Mask's secondary weapon, his cane, often serves as a sword, and he can extend its length, either to attack or to rescue people.
 As both Prince Endymion and Moonlight Knight, he uses real swords of different styles.

-In the manga, Tuxedo Mask can blast energy from his hand, crying "Tuxedo La Smoking Bomber!"
+In the manga, Tuxedo Mask can blast energy from his hand, crying out "Tuxedo La Smoking Bomber!"
 He also has a combination attack with his daughter, Sailor Chibi Moon: "Pink Sugar Tuxedo Attack."
 The musicals reproduce this attack, and in the second anime, he gradually learns to use it over the course of the first season.

 Mamoru's most important magical possession in the manga, the Golden Crystal, serves as both his star seed and as the Sailor Crystal of the Earth.
 He uses it in combination with Sailor Moon's Silver Crystal to defend the Solar System.
 In the anime, although Mamoru has the "golden star seed" of Earth, it differs from the Golden Crystal, which instead is possessed by Pegasus and can be used by people with good intentions.